Lamer87/Space_Engineers_DLC_unlocker/README.md

             - All this thanks to Vidkol18
             - Partially rewrote the Tool to remove parts no longer needed
     - v1.6:
-            - Added DLC "Contact".
+            - Added DLC "Contact Pack".
             - Rewrote the Tool, now check is automated at the start, no more pressing "C" to check.
             - v1.6.1 = Much faster check at start.
     - v1.6.2:
-            - Added DLC "Fieldwork".
+            - Added DLC "Fieldwork Pack".
             - Very little changes to cmd file.
             - No update for CreamAPI since 5.3 release (means it still works)